andrewejaffe/andrewejaffe.github.io/05-jobs.md

 #### Research Scientist: Statistical Genetics/Biostatistics:

-This position primarily involves performing statitical analyses across ongoing large-scale genomics, clinical genetics, neuroimaging, and stem cell biology at the Lieber Institute.
-The successful applicant will work closely with biologists at LIBD in designing experiments, analyzing data, and contributing to the writing of manuscripts as well as grants.
+This position primarily involves performing statistical analyses across ongoing large-scale genomics, clinical genetics, neuroimaging, and stem cell biology at the Lieber Institute.
+The successful applicant will work closely with researchers at LIBD in designing experiments, analyzing data, and contributing to the writing of manuscripts as well as grants.

 Requirements: